 It is that time of the year again when we all look at the last year in review and look forward to the new year.
-For some of us, we may look back and wonder why the year did not go as well as we hoped or wanted.
+We may look back and wonder why the year did not go as well as we hoped or wanted for some of us.
 And others may feel this ting of jealousy as it seems that everyone is doing so much better than we think we are.

-Yet others may feel like they are on top of the world doing great and have no idea why others do not all feel the same way.
-One thing I have learned in life is that being a boss you will at one time or another feel all these things.
+Yet others may feel like they are on top of the world doing great and have no idea why others do not feel the same way.
+I have learned in life that being a boss, you will at one time or another feel all these things.

-There are so many things I have learned about being my own boss that I was never taught in any business school or with any business course.
-Things like how you are always to blame when something goes wrong, or how you need to be able to change with the times or how any failure you are ultimately responsible for.
-Many think being your own boss is easy but the truth is that it can be really tough and difficult.
+I have learned so many things about being my own boss that I was never taught in any business school or with any business course.
+Things like how you are always to blame when something goes wrong, or how you need to change with the times, or how any failure you are ultimately responsible for.
+Many think being your own boss is easy, but the truth is that it can be really tough and difficult.

 Here are things they do not teach you in business school about running your own business or being your own boss.

 When You are the Boss, You are Always to Blame

 Right before Christmas, I accidentally made a payment to an account we have not paid in over 13 years.
 I should have caught this but did not.
 My staff should have never set the payment up, but they also made a mistake.
 All around, the error was a bad one and could have been avoided, both by them and by me.
 The error was not a small amount; it was over 10,000 USD.